-3. Generic Attributes
+J3.
+Generic Attributes

 XML TAG Path Description Codeset Note Example RepeatIndex Identifies an order for a repeating item See section 3.1.9 CodeContext Identifies the IATA codeset in which the code used to populate the associated element can be found.
+For some elements this attribute is populated from codeset 3055, as indicated in the schema.

-Appendix I - Schema Changes
+Appendix K - Schema Changes

-This guide is based on version 14.1 of the AIDX schema.
-The following changes have been made to the schema since the previous version of this Implementation Guide was released.
+This guide is based on version 17.1 of the AIDX schema.
+The following changes have been made to the schema since version 12.2.
 Note that schema changes are in general designed to be backwards compatible with earlier versions so that existing implementations can operate with the new schemas.